The United Nations University (UNU) is pleased to announce the appointment of 12 new members to the governing United Nations University Council.

 - Dr Bassma Kodmani (Syria), Executive Director, Arab Reform Initiative

-- Dr Radha Kumar (India), Director General, Delhi Policy Group
+- Dr Radha Kumar (India), Policy Analyst, Delhi Policy Group

 - Prof. Irena Lipowicz (Poland), Professor, Cardinal Stefan Wyszyński University (Warsaw)

-- Prof. Tsuneo Nishida (Japan), Director, Institute for Peace Science, Hiroshima University, and Director, Toho Zinc Co., Ltd.
+- Prof. Tsuneo Nishida (Japan), Director, Institute for Peace Science, Hiroshima University

-- Prof. Lan Xue (China), Dean, School of Public Policy and Management, Tsinghua University, and Director, China Institute for S&T Policy
+- Prof. Lan Xue (China), Dean, School of Public Policy and Management, Tsinghua University; Director, China Institute for S&T Policy; Adjunct Professor, Carnegie Mellon University; Non-Resident Senior Fellow, Brookings Institution

 UNU Council members are appointed jointly by the United Nations Secretary-General and UNESCO Director-General, in accordance with Article IV of the UNU Charter.
 They serve in an individual capacity ― not as representatives of their country’s government.